Language selection

 You can only submit 1 file with your interest to sponsor form.
 If you have to submit both sides of your passport or status in Canada document, save both sides into 1 file.
 If you don’t have photo editing software, the easiest way to do this is to save both images into a Word document.

+If your file is bigger than 2 MB, you need to reduce the size to upload your document and submit the interest to sponsor form.
 The maximum file size is 2 MB.
-If your file is bigger than 2 MB, you need to reduce the size to upload your document and submit the interest to sponsor form.

 We accept these file formats: